opensearch-project/project-website/_posts/2025-05-30-Enhanced-Log-Analytics-with-Lookup-Join-and-Subsearch.md

 Before diving into the new commands, let's look at the sample datasets we'll use throughout this blog post.

-## Sample datasets used in this blog post
+## Sample datasets used in this post

 To demonstrate how the new commands work, we'll use the following sample datasets.
 Understanding their structure will help you follow the examples more easily.